Hamburger

 No requirement to lodge employment contract or policies with or receive approval from any third party.

-However, if established, the works council has the right to object to the employment in certain cases.
+However, if established, the works council has the right to refuse consent to recruitment in certain cases.
+If the works council refuses its consent, the employer can apply to the labor court to replace the consent.

 Hong Kong, SAR